Syntax3rror404/LIFVR-Docs/interactions.md

 - **Static Animation**: You can define fixed animations, which you need to have already created and saved in a data asset of the type **HandAnimControlDA** (`Plugins/LIFVR Content/Blueprints/Animations/Hands/AnimationsData`).
 - **Basic Poser**: The default basic tracer poser.

+> [!NOTE]
->**_Note:_** You always only need to create animations for the right hand and they will automaticly work as well for the left hand.
+> You always only need to create animations for the right hand and they will automaticly work as well for the left hand.

 **Example actors:**